 Best Bra Match: Plunge bras are a universally flattering silhouette, so one with padding is a great choice to give slender breasts just the right amount of lift.
 That doesn’t mean an unlined bra is out of the question, just try one that’s also plunge with an underwire that’ll help with lift.

 When it comes to bras and finding your bra size, bra makers have to go beyond cup and band size – shape, nipples, and all.
-While millions of women share common types of boobs our bodies are all unique; that’s something we embrace in our Fit Quiz, our bras, and our community.
+If your bra is slipping, riding, sliding, or gaping, you likley need a new size bra.
+While millions of women share common types of boobs our bodies are all unique; that’s something we embrace our bras and our community .